-In my doctrine classes, my readings confront you with faithful challenges from evangelicals, postmodernists, liberal Protestants, Roman Catholics, atheists, and others.
-In history classes, they confront you with honest reflection on the Christian past from secularists as well as various Protestants and Catholics.
-In world religions classes, they confront you with fair accounts of foreign religious traditions by their own adherents, by Christians, and by confessionally aloof scholars.
+My class readings confront you with faithful challenges from evangelicals, postmodernists, liberal Protestants, Roman Catholics, atheists, and others.
 Listen to these voices!
 Whatever they are, they are not a herd.
-Christians see things in wonderfully different ways, and even unbelievers have much to teach us.
+Christians see things in wonderfully different ways, and unbelievers have much to teach us.
 Get used to hearing different opinions!
 People often disagree for very good reasons.
 Don't flee to either the easy certitude of absolutism or the easy agnosticism of relativism.
 Those are dead ends, as well as cop-outs.
 (Yes, there is something else besides these two.
 You have been relying on it for your entire life.
 Look at yourself and you might discover what it is.)

 I search for well written texts, because the hours you spend reading should bring you delight, and because you will write better if you read better material.
 (Sometimes I assign my own material anyway.)